J-AlexandreMurray/J-AlexandreMurray/README.md

 ---

 :man_technologist: About Me :
 - :telescope: I’m working as a Chemical Analyst and develop scripts/programs to support my work efforts in the laboratory.
-I want to challenge myself and push into a pure tech role.
+I want to challenge myself and push into a purely tech role.

 - :seedling: I am exploring Technical Writing as well as Software Development.